Twigonometry/writeup-converter/README.md

 To copy a writeup but format it for a website, use the `--website` or `-w` flag.
 You must provide the name of the file to be outputted, but you can leave the rest of the options the same (where attachments folder here is an images directory etc rather than an obsidian attachments folder).

+I use this after my initial conversion - i.e. I use the normal script to copy from a private vault to a public one and editing out anything I don't want, then use the `-w` flag to send it to my website repository.

 The formatter will perform the following operations:
 - concatenate all `.md` files it finds in the folder
 - turn links of form `[[x]]` into `<a href="#x">x</a>`